SELECT

 subimport

-For information about the usage of external data sources and their options, refer to the description of the IMPORT statement in Section Manipulation of database (DML) section.
-It is highly recommended to explicitly specify the target column types (see example below).
+We strongly recommend that you explicitly specify the target column types when importing data from external sources.
 Otherwise, the column names and data types are chosen in a generic way.
 For importing files, these types are mandatory.

 -